 Engagement Letter: A letter of engagement typically includes:

 - Reimbursement clause: This clause mandates that the issuing company must cover all out-of-the-pocket expenses incurred by the underwriter, even if the IPO is withdrawn during the due diligence stage, the registration stage, or the marketing stage.

 - Gross spread/underwriting discount: Gross spread is arrived at by subtracting the price at which the underwriter purchases the issue from the price they sell.

 Gross spread = Sale price of the issue sold by the underwriter – Purchase price of the issue bought by the underwriter

 Typically, the gross spread is fixed at 7% of the proceeds.
 The gross spread is used to pay a fee to the underwriter.
 If there is a syndicate of underwriters, the lead underwriter is paid 20% of the gross spread.
 60% of the remaining spread, called “selling concession”, is split between the syndicate underwriters in proportion to the number of issues sold by the underwriter.
-The remaining 20% of the gross spread is used for covering underwriting expenses (for instance, roadshow expenses, underwriting counsel, etc.).
+The remaining 20% of the gross spread covers underwriting expenses (for instance, roadshow expenses, underwriting counsel, etc.).

 Letter of Intent: A letter of intent typically contains the following information:

 - The underwriter’s commitment to enter an underwriting agreement with the issuing company

 - The issuing company is committed to providing the underwriter with all relevant information and, thus, fully co-operate in all due diligence efforts.